-2.16.89 SINGLE PROJECT
+2.16.89 SINGLE_PROJECT

 Redirects users directly to a project or component instead of showing the dashboard.
-You can either set it to True and in this case it only works in case there is actually only single project in Weblate.
-Alternatively set the project slug, and it will redirect unconditionally to this project.
+You can either set it to True so it only works if there is actually only single project in Weblate.
+Alternatively, set the project slug, and it will redirect unconditionally to this project.